World Premiere presented at Steppenwolf's Garage Theatre

 is an actor and writer who has worked regionally with Goodman, Utah Shakespeare and Writers, amongst others.
 She is happy and grateful to be returning to Chicago and to the stage after some time away.
 Next up for Monica is a book project that is slated to be released next spring.

-is making his Northlight debut, He is a founding member and the casting director of Definition Theatre Company.
+Julian Parker is a founding member and the casting director of Definition Theatre Company.
 Julian received his BFA from the University of Illinois Urbana-Champaign.
 Professional credits include: Genesis, Dutchman, The Brothers’ Size (Definition); The Royale (American Theatre Company); Hamlet (Writers); BlackTop Sky (Theatre Seven of Chicago in the Steppenwolf Garage Repertory); and understudy in the world premiere of Head of Passes (Steppenwolf).
 Julian also originated the role of William in Gospel of Franklin (Steppenwolf First Look Series).
 Television credits include Chicago PD.
-Julian also had the privilege of studying abroad at Shakespeare’s Globe Theatre in London
+Julian also had the privilege of studying abroad at Shakespeare’s Globe Theatre in London.

 is thrilled to be making his Northlight debut.
 Awate was recently seen in The Agency Theatre Collective’s Jeff Nominated world premiere two-person play Truth in Context.
 Awate is a recent graduate of The Theatre School at DePaul University.
 Select credits include A Free Man of Color and The Phantom Tollbooth.